Ingersoll Rand (IR)

 Ingersoll Rand Trailing 12-Month EPS (Non-GAAP)

-We can take a deeper look into Ingersoll Rand’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Ingersoll Rand’s operating margin was flat this quarter but expanded by 4.6 percentage points over the last five years.
-On top of that, its share count shrank by 4.5%.
-These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+We can take a deeper look into Ingersoll Rand’s earnings quality to better understand the drivers of its performance.
+As we mentioned earlier, Ingersoll Rand’s operating margin declined this quarter but expanded by 4 percentage points over the last five years.
+Its share count also shrank by 6.8%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 Ingersoll Rand Diluted Shares Outstanding

-In Q3, Ingersoll Rand reported adjusted EPS of $0.86, up from $0.84 in the same quarter last year.
-This print was close to analysts’ estimates.
-Over the next 12 months, Wall Street expects Ingersoll Rand’s full-year EPS of $3.22 to grow 10.8%.
+In Q4, Ingersoll Rand reported adjusted EPS of $0.96, up from $0.84 in the same quarter last year.
+This print beat analysts’ estimates by 6.6%.
+Over the next 12 months, Wall Street expects Ingersoll Rand’s full-year EPS of $3.34 to grow 6.6%.

 9. Cash Is King